• Skip to primary navigation

 1. Make the marinade: Start by mixing the marinade ingredients in a bowl or measuring cup.

-3. Cook the pasta: If you’re serving this with pasta, start the pasta water since it won’t take long to cook the scallops.
+3. Make pasta: If you’re serving this with pasta, start the pasta water since it won’t take long to cook the scallops.
 Cook pasta according to package directions.
-Reserve a little starchy pasta water if draining, but I like to just use tongs to transfer cooked pasta directly to my sauce.

-4. Cook the mushrooms scallops: Heat a large nonstick skillet (I use All Clad Nonstick--safe and good quality) over medium high heat.
+4. Heat a large nonstick skillet (I use All Clad Nonstick—safe and good quality) over medium high heat.
 Add a little vegan butter or a splash of broth to the pan and add in as many scallops as will fit with a little breathing room (about ¾-inch).
 Do two batches if you need to.
-Allow the scallops to cook for 5-6 minutes on one side undisturbed (I’d go 3-4 if not using vegan butter), then flip and cook another 2-4 minutes until nicely browned on both sides.
+Allow the vegan scallops to cook for 5-6 minutes on one side undisturbed (I’d go 3-4 if not using vegan butter), then flip and cook another 2-4 minutes until nicely browned on both sides.
 Set them aside.

-5. Saute garlic and sun dried tomatoes: If you’d like to add a little more vegan butter or broth do that now.
-Add the garlic and sun dried tomatoes and saute for a minute.
+5. Sauté garlic and tomatoes: If you’d like to add a little more vegan butter or broth do that now.
+Add the garlic and sun dried tomatoes and sauté for a minute.

-6. Mix it all together: Add the remainder of your marinade or broth mixture and stir well.
+6. Add the remainder of your marinade and stir well.
 Let heat for a few minutes, and then transfer the cooked pasta to the pot with tongs.
 Stir well and taste the sauce.
 If it’s too thick, add a splash of the starchy cooking water.
-If it’s too thin, add a sprinkle of nutritional yeast, or you can make a little slurry from 3 tablespoons of water and a tablespoon of arrowroot powder or cornstarch.
+If it’s too thin, add some grated vegan parmesan or a little nutritional yeast, or you can make a little slurry from 3 tablespoons of water and a tablespoon of arrowroot powder or cornstarch.
 Mix until thick and to your liking.

-7. Serve: Stir in most of the chopped parsley, serve and sprinkle with remaining parsley.
+7. Serve: Stir in most of the chopped parsley and serve.
 Give it a grind of black pepper and a sprinkle of vegan parmesan.
 Enjoy!

 Notes